-79. Additionally, since at least their dates of notice, Defendants, both individually and/or collectively, have actively induced and continue to induce infringement of the '118 patent, under 35 U.S.C. § 271(b), attributable to any one person and/or entity, including but not limited to each other, banking customers, and/or mobile device users, who make, buy, use, sell, offer for sale, resell, practice, and/or import devices that include Mobile Imaging Instrumentalities that fall within the scope of one or more claims of the '118 patent, literally or under the doctrine of equivalents, without authority, within and/or into the United States, including the District of Delaware, and thereby infringe the '118 patent.

-80. Defendants' acts of active inducement, both individually and/or collectively, have been committed with knowledge, or at least with willful blindness that the induced acts constitute infringement of the '118 patent.
-On information and belief, Defendants, both individually and/or collectively, intend to cause, and have taken affirmative steps to induce infringement subject to their direction and control by, inter alia, offering websites, software and downloadable applications, especially designed for mobile devices, including iOS and Android mobile devices, and other mobile devices platforms, which allow mobile device users and banking customers to easily capture and upload digital images to Defendants' servers.

-81. Wells Fargo's website can be directly accessed from many mobile devices, which allows the uploading of digital images associated with user information by utilizing the Mobile Imaging Instrumentalities.
-In addition, Wells Fargo provides downloadable applications, which also provide for mobile device users and/or banking customers to upload digital images to Defendants' servers.
+- 79. Additionally, since at least their dates of notice, Defendants, both individually and/or collectively, have actively induced and continue to induce infringement of the '118 patent, under 35 U.S.C. § 271(b), attributable to any one person and/or entity, including but not limited to each other, banking customers, and/or mobile device users, who make, buy, use, sell, offer for sale, resell, practice, and/or import devices that include Mobile Imaging Instrumentalities that fall within the scope of one or more claims of the '118 patent, literally or under the doctrine of equivalents, without authority, within and/or into the United States, including the District of Delaware, and thereby infringe the '118 patent. - 80.
+Defendants' acts of active inducement, both individually and/or collectively, have been committed with knowledge, or at least with willful blindness that the induced acts constitute infringement of the '118 patent.
+On information and belief, Defendants, both individually and/or collectively, intend to cause, and have taken affirmative steps to induce infringement subject to their direction and control by, inter alia, offering websites, software and downloadable applications, especially designed for mobile devices, including iOS and Android mobile devices, and other mobile devices platforms, which allow mobile device users and banking customers to easily capture and upload digital images to Defendants' servers. - 81.
+Bank of America's website can be directly accessed from many mobile devices, which allows the uploading of digital images associated with user information by utilizing the Mobile Imaging Instrumentalities.
+In addition, Bank of America provides downloadable applications, which also provide for mobile device users and/or banking customers to upload digital images to Defendants' servers.
 Defendants, both individually and collectively, induce mobile device users and/or banking customers to upload digital images by providing easy-to-use platforms and instructions, and Defendants process and store the digital images uploaded to their servers using the associated information provided by their users.
-As a result, mobile device users and/or banking customers are directed to bank with Wells Fargo where they can easily deposit checks by uploading images of those checks to Defendants' servers, resulting in more mobile device users and/or banking customers banking with Wells Fargo, more deposits being made into accounts held by Wells Fargo, and increased revenues generated by Wells Fargo.
+As a result, mobile device users and/or banking customers are directed to bank with Bank of America where they can easily deposit checks by uploading images of those checks to Defendants' servers, resulting in more mobile device users and/or banking customers banking with Bank of America, more deposits being made into accounts held by Bank of America, and increased revenues generated by Bank of America.

-82. Defendants have entered into contractual relationships that require and specify the use and practice of the Mobile Imaging Instrumentalities by mobile device users and/or banking customers in the United States, as covered by one or more claims of the '118 patent.

-83. Defendants additionally provide advertising and marketing of the infringing use of devices that include Mobile Imaging Instrumentalities, creating distribution channels for devices that include Mobile Imaging Instrumentalities within and into the United States, adapting devices that include Mobile Imaging Instrumentalities to conform with United States laws and regulations, and providing instructions and technical support for the installation, use, operation, and maintenance of devices that include Mobile Imaging Instrumentalities in the United States.

-84. Upon information and belief, Fiserv, a global provider of financial services technology solutions, entered into an OEM agreement with Mitek to act as a distributer of Mitek's Mobile Imaging Instrumentalities.
-As explained by Mitek, Fiserv has knowledge of the "relationship with Mitek and Defendant Wells Fargo relating to the accused instrumentalities, including but not limited to the Mobile Imaging Instrumentalities, and related subject matter."
-Fiserv continues to sell the Mobile Imaging Instrumentalities that are covered by one or more claims of the '118 patent.
+- 82. Defendants have entered into contractual relationships that require and specify the use and practice of the Mobile Imaging Instrumentalities by mobile device users and/or banking customers in the United States, as covered by one or more claims of the '118 patent. - 83.
+Defendants additionally provide advertising and marketing of the infringing use of devices that include Mobile Imaging Instrumentalities, creating distribution channels for devices that include Mobile Imaging Instrumentalities within and into the United States, adapting devices that include Mobile Imaging Instrumentalities to conform with United States laws and regulations, and providing instructions and technical support for the installation, use, operation, and maintenance of devices that include Mobile Imaging Instrumentalities in the United States. - 84.
+Upon information and belief, NCR entered into a license agreement with Mitek to act as a seller of Mitek's Mobile Imaging Instrumentalities.
+As explained by Mitek, NCR Corporation has knowledge of the "relationship with Mitek and Defendants Citi and Bank of America relating to the accused instrumentalities ... and the implementation, customization, and integration of the accused instrumentalities, and related subject matter."
+NCR continues to sell the Mobile Imaging Instrumentalities that are covered by one or more claims of the '118 patent.

 A true and correct copy of Mitek's disclosures is attached as Exhibit E.